 Seed packets are organized in 2 cabinets, one for flowers, another for vegetables and herbs.
 Everyone is welcome to come and take some seeds for free, but to keep the system fair, we've had to put these GUIDELINES into place which seed-takers must follow:

 So that we can track the success of the free seed program, we ask those taking seeds to write down their name, email and number of seeds they have taken.
 Seeds generally are available starting in late January until the supply is gone.

 We ALSO invite gardeners to contribute accurately identified and dated seed (date of seed collection) to the Seed Cabinet for others to share.
-We have small envelopes here, or you may use your own, but be sure to put the year of seed collection on the envelope, as well as the name of the plant.
-NOTE: all donated seeds should be given to Pat Curran, our Horticulture Educator, for review before we make them available to the public.
+We have small envelopes here, or you may use your own, but be sure to put the year of seed collection on the envelope, as well as the name of the plant and leave them with the staff at our Growline.

 The Seed Cabinets are located in our Agriculture/Environment office and may be visited weekdays from 8:30am-3:30pm.
 Tompkins County Cornell Cooperative Extension is located at 615 Willow Avenue in Ithaca (Dey Street exit from Route 13).

 CCE-Tompkins maintains a seed library in the Agriculture-Environment office.
 Free seeds are available for gardeners, along with information on how to save your own seeds, some of which can be returned to the seed library the following year for other gardeners.
 For more information on saving seeds and a list of organizations that promote seed saving, seed production and plant breeding, visit Cornell University's resource page on all things seedy!

 Last updated February 22, 2019